goetzpf/bash-dirstack/README.rst

 These are the commands of bash-dirstack, each command starts with "ds"::

-  dslist [REGEXP]       : Show directory stack with line numbers.
-The stack is
+  dshelp TOPIC          : Print help.
-                          shown from bottom (first line) to top (last line).
+                          When TOPIC is "all", print complete help, when TOPIC is "list", list all known commands.
+When TOPIC is neither "all" nor "list", interpret it as a name of a command and display help for that command. dslist [REGEXP]       : Show directory stack with line numbers.
+The stack is shown from bottom (first line) to top (last line).
 If REGEXP is given, show a list with line numbers of